canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 <figcaption>Rijksmuseum, Amsterdam, Netherlands.
 Photo by <a href="https://unsplash.com/@willvanw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Will van Wingerden</a> on <a href="https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

 The next time you see an index recommendation on actual execution plans or from the Tuning Advisor, don't rush to create it.
-Just listen to them.
+Just listen to them!

 To prove why we shouldn't blindly create every index recommendation, let's use the StackOverflow database to write queries and indexes.